-When it comes to buying a Texas home, the greatest obstacle for most individuals is saving for the down payment.
+When it comes to buying a Houston home, the greatest obstacle for most individuals is saving for the down payment.
 And most of us know that, with lower interest rates and mortgage payments and no private mortgage insurance to pay for, the sooner you can pay off, the better off you’ll be.
 But for most of us, saving almost 20 percent of the purchase price is nearly impossible.
 There is, however, another option: making a family member contribute the down payment to you.
 But in this situation, there is a strict set of guidelines you have to obey.
 To find out what homebuyers need to do about getting a down payment as a gift, read on.

 Overview of Down Payment as a Gift